TheBIPM/SI-Reference-Point-generation-scripts/docs/GuideForDevelopers.md

 * the list of non-SI units allowed for use with the SI
 * examples of physical and chemical quantities, along with their corresponding SI units

-The information in the SI Reference Point is provided as a knowledge graph serialized in a set of six Turtle (TTL) files:
+The information in the SI Reference Point is provided as a knowledge graph serialized in a set of six Turtle (TTL) or JSON-LD files:

 * SI.ttl
 * SI/units.ttl